This is a guest blog post from Adam Grant, an expert in organizational psychology, on how to best express gratitude.

 Gratitude is a temporary emotion.
 Giving is a lasting value.

 In another experiment, we asked university fundraisers to keep a daily journal about what they had received from others or contributed to others.
-Over the next two weeks, the fundraisers who reflected on giving increased their total effort by 25%—and put in 13% more hourly effort than their colleagues who wrote about receiving.
+Over the next two weeks, the fundraisers who reflected on giving and expressed gratitude increased their total effort by 25% and put in 13% more hourly effort than their colleagues who wrote about receiving.
 Having reminded themselves that they were the kinds of people who cared about others, they became invested in giving more.

 According to a popular mantra, we should give without remembering and receive without forgetting.
 Our research suggests otherwise: we should take the time to remember both what we’ve given and what we’ve received.